codebatine/Degen-Contract/README.md

 ## Installation

-1. npm install
+1. npm i -y

-2. npm install --save ethers
+2. npm i --save ethers

 3. OPTIONAL: If you want to make your own Solidity contract edit this one below.
 It's also available in the 'assets' folder.
 Then deploy the contract on Sepolia via Remix.